From Digital Transformation to Digital Optimisation via SharePoint

 After all, the aim of digital optimisation is to integrate users, systems, and processes into a harmonious whole.

-Putting Theory into Practice: Digital optimisation
+Putting Theory into Practice: Digital Optimisation

 What do we mean when we talk about ‘a harmonious whole’, though?
 Well, while digital optimisation will always have different details depending on an organisation’s business needs, there are four key features that are a universal part of the solution.